morethanmachines/project-harmony/README.md

 ## Wine Australia Project Harmony
 This repository contains the artefacts for Wine Australia's Project Harmony.
 Project Harmony aims to define a standard schema for row/block identification and spray diary evidence.

-The best place to start reviewing the scheme is the [project introduction](https://github.com/morethanmachines/project-harmony/blob/main/specifications/introduction.md).
+The best place to start reviewing the schema is the [project introduction](https://github.com/morethanmachines/project-harmony/blob/724472845a08312f402317f1a53b3c91260dd7ce/specifications/introduction.md).

 ## Contributing
 You are welcome to contribute to this repository, and we encourage you to do so.
 Contributing to this project works like contributing to any open source project: